 Pension plans have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is to balance asset returns and preservation of the funded status through a diversified portfolio.
+The investment policy of the Plan is to preserve the funded status through a liability driven investment portfolio.

 Under the investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
 These allocations are percentages of total assets: